The best hotels in Kathmandu

 Budget travelers often overpay by defaulting to the first guesthouse they find on Chaksibari Marg after landing late.
 Walk an extra 200 meters into Paknajol and the quality-to-price ratio improves noticeably.
 Breakfast is often included in Thamel guesthouses. always ask, because a full Nepali breakfast (eggs, toast, tea) can cost NPR 350-500 at a cafe, so if it's included, that's real money saved.

-Kathmandu's best neighborhoods
+Kathmandu's best hotel regions

 If it's your first time, put yourself in Thamel or Old Town. you'll save 20-30 minutes of transit every single day.
 Boudha and Gokarna make sense for a second trip, when you know what you're doing.